Junior Eurovision Song Contest: Format

 The contest usually features two presenters, one man and one woman, who regularly appear on stage and with the contestants in the green room.
-The presenters are also responsible for repeating the results immediately after the spokesperson of each broadcaster to confirm which country the points are being given to.
-Between 2003 and 2012, the spokespersons gave out the points in the same format as the adult contest, behind a backdrop of a major city of that country in the national broadcaster's television studio.
+The presenters are also responsible for repeating the results immediately after the spokesperson of each participating broadcaster to confirm which country the points are being given to.
+Between 2003 and 2012, the spokespersons gave out the points in the same format as the adult contest, behind a backdrop of a major city of that country in the broadcaster's television studio.
 From 2013 onwards, the spokespersons give the points from their country on the arena stage, as opposed to the adult contest where spokespersons are broadcast live from their respective country (with the exception of 2020, due to travel restrictions related to the COVID-19 pandemic).

 Despite the Junior Eurovision Song Contest being modelled on the format of the Eurovision Song Contest, there are many distinctive differences that are unique to the children's contest.
-For instance, each country's entry must be selected through a televised national final (unless circumstances prevent this and permission is gained from the EBU).
-Each country's performance is also allowed a maximum of eight performers on stage, as opposed to the original number of six in the Eurovision Song Contest.
 From 2005 to 2015 every contestant was automatically awarded 12 points to prevent the contestants scoring zero points, although ending with 12 points total was in essence the same as receiving zero, however, no entry has ever received nul points in total scoring.

 Entry restrictions

 The song must be written and sung in the national language (or one of the national languages) of the country being represented.
 However, they can also have a few lines in a different language.
 The same rule was in the adults' contest from 1966 to 1972 and again from 1977 to 1998.
-This rule was later changed so that up to 25% of a song could be in a different language, usually English.
-This rule was changed again in 2017, now allowing up to 40% to be in English.
+This rule was later changed in 2009 so that up to 25% of a song could be in a different language, usually English.
+This rule was changed again in 2017, now allowing up to 40% to be in a different language.

 Originally the competition was open to children between the ages of 8 and 15, however in 2007 the age range was narrowed so that only children aged 10 to 15 on the day of the contest were allowed to enter.
 In 2016 the age range was changed again.
 From now on children aged 9 to 14 on the day of the contest are allowed to enter.

 The song submitted into the contest cannot have previously been released commercially and must last 3 minutes at most.
 The rule stating that performers also must not have previously released music commercially was active from 2003 to 2006.
 This rule was dropped in 2007 thus allowing already experienced singers and bands in the competition.
 As a result, NRK chose to withdraw from the contest.

 Since 2008, adults have been allowed to assist in the writing of entries.
 Previously, all writers had to be aged 10 to 15.